RK Maribor Branik: Maribor Branik

 In 2003, a new club called Maribor Branik was founded.
 In their first season, the team was promoted to the 2.
 DRL East.
 In 2005–06, they were promoted to the 1.
 B DRL, where they stayed until the 2008–09 season, when the team was promoted to the top tier Slovenian First League of Handball.
 In the same year, they also finished third in the Slovenian Handball Cup.
 In their first season in the top division, they finished eighth and were runners-up of the Slovenian Handball Cup, where they lost to Celje in the final.
 As runners-up, they gained a place in the 2010–11 EHF Cup Winners' Cup.
 They reached the quarter-finals, where they lost to the Spanish side San Antonio.
 In the same season, Branik finished fifth in the league.
 They again finished fifth in the 2011–12 season, and were eliminated in the quarter-finals of the 2011–12 EHF Challenge Cup by Maccabi Tel Aviv from Israel.
 The most successful international season for the club was in 2012–13, when they reached the group stages of the EHF Cup, defeating Dudelange, Kópavogs and Siscia in the qualifications.
 They were drawn in the group with Danish team Tvis Holstebro, Norwegian Elverum and Polish Wisła Płock.
 With seven points out of six games, Maribor Branik qualified to the quarter-finals of the competition, where they were eliminated by Göppingen with 57–56 on aggregate.
 In 2013–14 and 2014–15, the club finished third in the Slovenian League, which is their best result since the establishment.
 The club was about to enter the regional SEHA League alongside Celje and Gorenje in the 2014–15 season, but all three Slovenian clubs refused entry due to unacceptable financial requirements.
-In the 2016–17 season, Maribor Branik reached the final of the Slovenian Cup for the second time in their history, where they lost to Celje 36–28.
+In the 2016–17 season, Maribor Branik reached the final of the Slovenian Cup for the second time in its history, where they lost to Celje 36–28.

 Arena

-Maribor Branik play their home matches at a 3,261 capacity Tabor Hall in the Tabor District of Maribor.
-The reserve venue of the club is Lukna Sports Hall, a 2,100 capacity all-seater indoor hall, also located in Maribor.
+Until 2025, Maribor Branik played its home games at the 3,261-capacity Tabor Hall in the Tabor District of Maribor, with some matches also being played at the club's secondary venue, the Lukna Sports Hall, which can accommodate 2,100 spectators.
+In early 2025, however, the club permanently moved to the Lukna Sports Hall.